camjhirsh/base_pair_match_game/README.md

 # Base Pair Matching Game

-This is my first original PyGame; simple but a good start.
+This is my first original PyGame.